What is Formula Management?

 Develop and manage product claims

-The Citation Library contains a robust set of filters for users to narrow down their search by study type, health topic, ingredient, etc.
+Smart Library contains a robust set of filters for users to narrow down their search by study type, health topic, ingredient, etc.

-Step 1: Click the Formulas Tab
+Step 1: Navigate to the Formulas > Product Claims sub-tab.

-Step 5: Click ‘Assign’ on the desired formulas, items, or documents.
+Step 5: Click Assign on the desired formulas, items, or documents.

-Step 6: Click ‘Done.’
+Step 6: Click Done.